-1. Do the following:
+Requirements

-(a) Explain to your counselor the most likely hazards you may encounter while participating in camping activities and what you should do to anticipate, help prevent, mitigate, and respond to these hazards.

-(b) Discuss with your counselor why it is important to be aware of weather conditions before and during your camping activities.
-Tell how you can prepare should the weather turn bad during your campouts.

-(c) Show that you know first aid for and how to prevent injuries or illnesses that could occur while camping, including hypothermia, frostbite, heat reactions, dehydration, altitude sickness, insect stings, tick bites, snakebite, blisters, and hyperventilation.

-- 2. Learn the Leave No Trace principles and the Outdoor Code and explain what they mean.
-Write a personal and group plan for implementing these principles on your next outing.

-- 3. Make a written plan for an overnight trek and show how to get to your camping spot by using a topographical map and one of the following:
+- a.
+Explain to your counselor the most likely hazards you may encounter while participating in camping activities and what you should do to anticipate, help prevent, mitigate, and respond to these hazards. - b.
+Discuss with your counselor why it is important to be aware of weather conditions before and during your camping activities.
+Tell how you can prepare should the weather turn bad during your campouts. - c.
+Show that you know first aid for and how to prevent injuries or illnesses that could occur while camping, including hypothermia, frostbite, heat reactions, dehydration, altitude sickness, insect stings, tick bites, snakebite, blisters, and hyperventilation. - 2.
+Learn the Leave No Trace principles and the Outdoor Code and explain what they mean.
+Write a personal and group plan for implementing these principles on your next outing. - Make a written plan for an overnight trek and show how to get to your camping spot using a topographical map and compass OR a topographical map and a GPS receiver.
+If no GPS receiver unit is available, explain how to use one to get to your camping spot.

-- (a) A compass

-- (b) A GPS receiver

-- (c) A smartphone with a GPS app

-- 4. Do the following:

-(a) Make a duty roster showing how your patrol is organized for an actual overnight campout.
-List assignments for each member.

-(b) Help a Scout patrol or a Webelos Scout unit in your area prepare for an actual campout, including creating the duty roster, menu planning, equipment needs, general planning, and setting up camp.
+- Make a duty roster showing how your patrol is organized for an actual overnight campout.
+List assignments for each member. - b.
+Help a Scout patrol or a Webelos Scout unit in your area prepare for an actual campout, including creating the duty roster, menu planning, equipment needs, general planning, and setting up camp.